sudheerapte/popcornserver/doc/grammar.md

    $PARENTPATH - full path of the parent of the instantiated child node
 ```

-Above, the first two keywords `NAME` and `PATH` refer to the new node
+Above, the first two keywords `$NAME` and `$PATH` refer to the new
-instantiated by the `I` command using the `WORD` argument above in the
+node instantiated by the `I` command using the first `WORD` argument.
-syntax of the command.
-The latter two keywords refer to the parent of
+The latter two keywords `$PARENTNAME` and `$PARENTPATH` refer to the
-this new node.
+parent of this new node.

-The keywords are used as follows.
-The paths in the defined sub-tree
-can contain strings like `{$NAME}` or `{$PATH}`; these will be
-substituted at instantiation time by the corresponding value.
-These
-keywords are usable in any of the `P` and `D` commands that define the
+These macros are usable in any of the `P`, `C`, and `D` commands that
-template sub-tree.

-For example, the following definition defines a template "person":
+define the template sub-tree.

+Take the example template `person` from above:

 ```
   T person first last
   P person.id {$NAME}
-  P person.{first}
+  P person.first
+  D person.first {first}
-  P person.{last}
+  P person.last {last}
+  D person.last {last}
   P person.function/individual
   P person.function/manager
   P person.department
 ```

 To instantiate the above template for a new employee with ID 1221, you
-can issue the following transaction:
+can issue a transaction containing these three commands:

 ```
+  I person .1221
+  G .1221 first Joe
-  I person .1221 first Joe last DiMaggio
+  G .1221 last DiMaggio
 ```

-This transaction will create a sub-tree at the new path `.1221`, with
+This transaction will create a sub-tree at the new path `.1221`
-these concurrent child nodes:
+(directy under the root node), with these concurrent child nodes:

-- `id` with the data value `.1221`.
+- `id` with the data value `1221`.

 - `first` and `last` with the given string data values.